 Monetarist Long Run Average Supply

 Keynesian Long Run Average Supply

 On the other hand, Keynesians believe that unemployment is involuntary, and is caused by tight fiscal policy and monetary policy.
 If demand for labor goes down, the effect isn’t the same as the Monetarist view.
-Wages are “sticky” downwards, meaning that wages can’t fall as much because of minimum wages laws, trade union pressure and because of the cost of hiring and firing workers.
+Wages are “sticky” downwards, meaning that wages can’t fall as much because of minimum wage laws, trade union pressure, and because of the cost of hiring and firing workers.

 Keynesian Labor Market